fossabot/trader.python/README.txt

 ##Features
 Secure Authentication via password using 256-bit AES Encryption of your API-key and API-secret (see Usage->Login with API-key/secret)
 ###Buy and sell bitcoins
-Simple - Buy/Sell X amount of BTC    TODO:   (Specify buy/sell amounts in USD ) Spread - Buy/Sell some BTC between price A and price B of equal sized chunks""" List your orders
+Simple - Buy/Sell X amount of BTC    (TODO: Specify buy/sell amounts in USD also ) Spread - Buy/Sell some BTC between price A and price B of equal sized chunks List your orders
 Cancel ALL orders at once (or a single one)	TODO: (Specify a cancel range somehow) Display account balance (of BTC and USD) and USD value of BTC+USD